-- 49. In the United States, President Trump has put considerable emphasis on defence spending.
-The Department of Defence's proposed FY2018 budget is \$677.1bn, an increase of 4.7% from \$642.9bn spent in 2017 (IISS, 2018) and a total of \$70bn more since 2014.
+- 50. The United States is putting considerable emphasis on increased defence spending.
+The 2019 National Defense Authorization Act, passed by Congress and signed by President Trump in August 2018, allocates USD 716 billion to defence spending and investment an increase from President Trump's earlier request of USD 686 billion (US DoD, 2018).
+If all of the authorised spending allocations are funded, this will represent an approximately USD 76 billion increase in defence spending by the United States since 2015.
 As noted above, this figure does not include the billions being spent, for example, on the European Deterrence Initiative, which falls in the Overseas Contingency Operations budget.
-Defence spending in the U.S. is witnessing its fastest increase rate in a decade (Jane's Defence, 2018a). - 50.
-The Third Offset Strategy has also played a role in budget allocations in terms of raising awareness of the US's eroding technological edge and the imperative of sustaining US advantage through innovation in equipment and military doctrine.
+Defence spending in the United States is witnessing its fastest increase rate in a decade (Jane's Defence Weekly, 2018a). - 51.
+The Third Offset Strategy has also played a role in budget allocations in terms of raising awareness of the United States' eroding technological edge and the imperative of sustaining US advantage through innovation in equipment and military doctrine.